 Additional Information

-• For those requiring a nursing level of care, parents who are nurses (RN/LPN) may be paid for care to minors through the Attendant Nurse Care waiver provision.
-In the near future, parents who are nurses (RN/LPN) will also be able to be paid through the regular Medicaid state plan.
+• For those requiring a nursing level of care, parents who are nurses (RN/LPN) may be paid for care to minors through the Attendant Nurse Care waiver provision and can also be paid through the regular Medicaid state plan.

 • For those requiring a nurse aide (PNA/CNA) level of care, parents who have the appropriate CNA/PNA training may be paid to care for minors through an agency.